 Features of Replark™

 Carbon fiber boasts many advantageous features: It has a specific gravity just 1/4 that of iron, yet approximately 10 times the strength of steel, and it is highly chemically stable, making it resistant to salt damage.
-Replark™ is a repair and reinforcement material for steel and concrete structures made of unidirectional carbon fiber.
-This product offers all the advantages of carbon fiber in an easy-to-work-with sheet form.
-The grade of Replark™ made with PAN-based carbon fibers can be used to enhance the tensile strength of such structures as bridge columns, while the high-elastic-modulus grade made with pitch-based carbon fibers can greatly reduce the stress on rebar.
-In addition to Replark™ fabric, we offer a range of formed carbon-fiber reinforcement materials, such as e-plate (strips) or Leadline™ (rods), to meet the needs of various applications.
+Replark™ is a repair and reinforcement material made of unidirectional carbon fiber for steel and concrete structures.
+As a fabric, Replark™ can be applied to structures of various shapes and offers excellent workability.
+The grade of Replark™ made with PAN-based carbon fibers can be used to enhance the load bearing capacity of such structures as bridge columns, while the high-elastic-modulus grade made with pitch-based carbon fibers can greatly reduce rebar stress.
+In addition to Replark™ fabric, we offer a range of formed carbon-fiber reinforced polymer (CFRP) products, such as e-plate (strips) or Leadline™ (rods), to meet the needs of various applications.